tytydraco/yessleep/out/Theres_Something_in_the_Air_Part_III.md

 We roll up on the road where I saw Walter standing alone yesterday.
 It’s empty now, and Walter isn’t in sight.
 Maybe he went back to his house?

-“Man, this pain is no fucking joke” Travis whines.
+“Man, this pain is no fucking joke” Jack whines.

 “It’s gonna be okay bud, Dr. Edwards will probably prescribe some laxative”